US 708

-US 708 is a hyper-velocity O class subdwarf in Ursa Major in the halo of the Milky Way Galaxy.
+US 708 is a hyper-velocity class O subdwarf in Ursa Major, in the halo of the Milky Way Galaxy.
 One of the fastest-moving stars in the galaxy, the star was first surveyed in 1982.

 Discovery

 US 708 was first discovered in 1982 by Peter Usher and colleagues of Pennsylvania State University as a faint blue object in the Milky Way halo.
 Sloan Digital Sky Survey measured the star again in 2005.

 Research

-In 2015, Stephan Geier of the European Southern Observatory led a team that reported in Science that the velocity of the star was 1,200 km/s, the highest ever recorded in the galaxy.
+In 2015, Stephan Geier of the European Southern Observatory led a team that reported in Science that the velocity of the star was 1,200 km/s, the highest ever recorded in the galaxy at that time.
 The star's high velocity was originally suspected to be caused by the massive black hole at the center of the galaxy.
 But now it is found out that the star must have crossed the galactic disk about 14 million years ago and thus it did not come from the center of the galaxy; hence the speed now possessed by the star may not be attributed to the black hole.

 However, closer study suggested it had been one element of a pair of close binary stars.

 Its companion had already entered its white dwarf stage when US 708 entered its red giant phase.
 Their respective orbits changed as its companion took gas from the outer layers of US 708.
 Then its companion acquired enough mass to go supernova, which triggered US 708 being flung away at its high velocity, not by the black hole at the center of our galaxy.
 The team behind the new observations suggests that it was orbiting a white dwarf roughly the mass of the Sun with an orbital period of less than 10 minutes.